raspberrypilearning/321-make-mentor-guide/en/step_9.md

 + **Empowers creators**

-Our projects include boxouts and project topics related to ethics, social justice, wellness and environmental issues.
+Our projects include boxouts and project topics related to ethics, social justice, wellness, and environmental issues.
 Here are examples from our 'Party popper' and 'Hello world' projects:

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Light and sound shows**</span> using technology are being used in celebrations worldwide.
 These **sustainable** and **reusable** options create fun displays and interactive entertainments.
 Now, instead of disposable items like plastic party poppers or chemical fireworks, people are celebrating with drones, lasers, and projection shows!</p>